High-speed rail in Spain: Madrid–Barcelona

 Madrid–Barcelona high-speed railway line connects Madrid with Barcelona in the north east of Spain passing through the cities of Guadalajara, Calatayud, Zaragoza (Saragossa), Lleida (Lérida) and Tarragona where the future Tarragona–Valencia high-speed railway line will connect.
 The line has a length of 621 km and a travel time of two and a half hours for the direct trains using the route avoiding entering Zaragoza (Saragossa) and Lleida (Lérida).
 The line is served by AVE S-103 (max speed 350 km/h) and Avlo S-106 (max speed 380 km/h) trains between the two cities.
 Twenty six AVE and Avlo trains run every day per direction between 6:00 and 21:10 hrs, six of them continue to Figueres.
 In addition there is one international AVE train per day with destination to Marseille.
-Direct AVE trains Barcelona–Seville and Barcelona–Malaga that do not make a stop in Madrid are also scheduled combining the Madrid–Barcelona line with one of the southern corridor's existing lines.
+Direct AVE trains Barcelona–Seville and Barcelona–Málaga that do not make a stop in Madrid are also scheduled combining the Madrid–Barcelona line with one of the southern corridor's existing lines.
 S-112 (Pato, max speed 330 km/h) trains are used for these services and cover these distances in less than 6 hours.
 The same S-112 trains are used for the low cost Avlo Madrid–Zaragoza–Barcelona–Figueres service on the line.
 Iryo and Ouigo España offer five additional Madrid–Barcelona schedules per day per direction each, with some schedules calling at Zaragoza–Delicias and Camp de Tarragona stations.
 Medium distance Avant Barcelona–Lleida and Calatayud–Zaragoza services are also scheduled on the line.
-Alvia services are using parts of the Madrid–Barcelona line connecting Madrid with Pamplona and Logroño via Calatayud and Barcelona with Bilbao, San Sebastian, Salamanca, Vigo and A Coruña via Zaragoza.
+Alvia services are using parts of the Madrid–Barcelona line connecting Madrid with Pamplona and Logroño via Calatayud and Barcelona with Bilbao, San Sebastián, Salamanca, Vigo and A Coruña via Zaragoza.